alyoshinaarina/vpl19/Marina, Kristina, Vladimir/README.md

 + **setup.py** containes token and proxy for @Key_words_bot to work.
 + **keyworder.py** is a script which allows @Key_words_bot to work and loggs every action on console.

+##### Special thanks to Arina!!!
+We would like to say thank you for such an interesting task, it was a pleasure to do it!
+While planning and trying to realize all of our aspirations, we learned:
++ how to work with Jupiter Notebook
++ how to work with Kaggle
++ what is GPU and why it didn't appear helpful
++ that servers may be stubborn and all the tfidf dreams are to crush against 429
++ how to use chi-squared and why
++ how to make Telegram bot accept files and so on!

+So... if you liked our project, please, let us know!
+We've been working so hard and we'd like to be aware whether it turned out to be good.